This Walkthrough is a step-by-step guide to the different ways of using spreadsheets in Gorilla.

 Remember to check your Task's Spreadsheet Tab to view all the known columns for your Task.
 If you can't see a required column, reupload your full spreadsheet.
 Please read our Troubleshooting Guide for more detailed information on this.

 Trials can also be interleaved.
 The Interleaving example demonstrates this.

 The participant will alternate between digit trials (1) and text trials (2).
 Nevertheless, both the digit and text trials will be shown in a random order.

-Advance Technique: In the example above we use the same display for both trials types.
+Advanced Technique: In the example above, we use the same display for both trials types.
 This is not mandatory; different displays could also be interleaved.